asyncapi/generator/docs/authoring.md

 #### Examples

-> Some examples have name of functions provided and some not.
+> Some of examples have name of hook functions provided and some not.
 Keep in mind that hook functions kept in template in default location do not require a name.
+Name is required only if you keep hooks in non default location or in a separate library, because such hooks need to be explicitly configured in the configuration file.
+For more details on hooks configuration [read more about the configuration file](#configuration-file).

 Most basic module with hooks looke like this:
 ```js